bracesoftware/DETUtils-Old/docs/d_fmargs.md

 # d_fmargs.inc

-Pawn FuncArgs - Using *d_fmargs.inc* you can easily use specifiers in string-like type arguments of various SA:MP functions.
+Pawn FuncArgs - Using `d_fmargs` you can easily use specifiers in string-like type arguments of various SA:MP functions.

 [Go back to home page...](README.md)